 - Discipline – corrective actions that may be employed for those in violation of the computer use policy

 Need help putting together your policy document?
 Download our free Computer Use Policy Template and customize it to your need.

 Train managers on new processes and (if applicable) any new software that will be used

-Once the solution is in place, work with your Human Resources and IT departments to train management teams on processes and tools associated with your employee monitoring initiative.
-If you worked with a partner company to deploy monitoring software, arrange to have their sales engineer conduct a training on how to use the new system, and how the reporting process works.
+Once the solution is in place, start to work with your Human Resources and IT departments.
+Train management teams on processes and tools associated with your employee monitoring initiative.
+If you worked with a partner company to deploy computer monitoring software, arrange to have their sales engineer conduct training on how to use the new system, and how the reporting process works.

 Have managers introduce the solution to their teams to drive awareness, share employee benefits, and address concerns